pbelai/pbelai.github.io/public/2020-06-01-scraping-financial-statements-of-slovak-financial-entities/index.md

     usethis::ui_info(paste(&quot;Appended missing values to table:&quot;, nrOfAppendedRows))
   }
 }</code></pre>
-<p>Except of these functions, that will make our communication with DB easier, we will also need to prepare data to be appended into the database.
+<p>Except for these functions, that will make our communication with DB easier, we will also need to prepare data to be appended into the database.
 We are going to split each financial report into multiple different parts.
-Base part of the financial report, which specifies where the data comes from and which template was used.
-Then we have title page of the report, which contains informations about financial unit.
-Final parts that we will extract are assets, liabilities and equity, and income statement of the financial entity.</p>
+The base part of the financial report, which specifies where the data comes from and which template was used.
+Then we have the title page of the report, which contains information about the financial unit.
+The final parts that we will extract are assets, liabilities and equity, and income statement, of the financial entity.</p>
-<p>For these things, we will use following functions:</p>
+<p>For these things, we will use the following functions:</p>
 <pre class="r"><code>getBaseFinReport &lt;- function(finReport) {
   finReport[!names(finReport) %in% c(&quot;prilohy&quot;, &quot;obsah&quot;, &quot;idUctovnejZavierky&quot;, &quot;id&quot;)] %&gt;%
     as.data.frame(stringsAsFactors = FALSE) %&gt;%